Noel Gallagher: Other projects

-In 2004, Gallagher featured on backing vocals on Ricky Gervais's Free Love Freeway.

-On 10 September 2011, Gallagher alongside his long-time friend Matt Morgan, stood in for Dermot O'Leary on BBC Radio 2.

-In March 2013, Gallagher, along with Russell Brand, Morgan and Mr Gee, hosted a one-off radio show on XFM in aid of Teenage Cancer Trust.
+Gallagher has participated in numerous radio specials and one-offs.
+On 10 September 2011, Gallagher alongside Matt Morgan and others, stood in for Dermot.
+In April 2009, Gallagher, along with Russell Brand, presented a one-off radio show on Talksport.
+O'Leary on his BBC Radio 2 show.
+In March 2013, Gallagher, along with Brand, Morgan and Mr Gee, hosted a one-off radio show on XFM in aid of Teenage Cancer Trust.
+In February 2016, Gallagher and Morgan hosted a one-off show for Absolute Radio.On 29 May 2021, Gallagher stood in for Paul Gambaccini on BBC Radio 2's long running show Pick of the Pops.
+From 8 to 22 August 2021, Gallagher presented The Radio X Residency with Morgan every Sunday evening throughout on Radio X.

+In 2004, Gallagher featured on Ricky Gervais's "Free Love Freeway".

 In an interview with NME in 2014 whilst promoting his solo debut album Everyday Robots, Damon Albarn hinted at a collaborative project with Gallagher.
 Despite the years of animosity during Blur and Oasis' respective heyday, Albarn said: "We're talking.
 It's not anything to get excited about yet.
 I mean, he's doing his thing.
 He's finishing a new record.
 I've got my record coming out, but the principle of us making music together is something, you know.
 It would be fair to say, we have discussed it at least once."

 In March 2015, Gallagher revealed that he was considering retirement from live shows within the following 10 years.
 He stated: "It's not fun being on a bus for six weeks in America.
 It's fine when you're young, but I'm almost 50."

-In February 2016, Gallagher and Morgan hosted a one-off show for Absolute Radio.

 In March 2017, Albarn's animated band Gorillaz released the track "We Got the Power" featuring Gallagher on backing vocals.

-From 8 to 22 August 2021, Gallagher presented "The Radio X Residency" with Morgan every Sunday 7 pm to 9 pm throughout on Radio X.

 Gallagher is among those interviewed for the documentary film If These Walls Could Sing directed by Mary McCartney about the recording studios at Abbey Road.

+In January 2024, Gallagher shared plans to record a new, entirely acoustic album, adding that the project was "for the fans".
+Later that year Gallagher confirmed that he had scrapped the idea.

+Gallagher co-wrote three tracks with the Black Keys for their April 2024 album Ohio Players, providing backing vocals and guitar on all three.